William Passavant: Death and legacy

 From 1881, two years before Knauth's death, to his own death in 1894, Passavant edited The Workman.
 His son and namesake, William Passavant Jr., turned down an invitation to lead a Philadelphia congregation to continue his father's work as a pastor and editor of the Workman during his lifetime.
 The elder Passavant died in his Pittsburgh home after falling ill attending a fellow pastor's funeral.
-He is buried in the cemetery of St. Paul Lutheran Church in Zelienople.

 His son resigned his position heading the General Council's Home Missions effort to assume further duties with the deaconesses and other charities his father fostered, but he himself died in 1901.

 The house in which Passavant was born, Passavant House, is now Zelienople's local history museum and listed on the National Register of Historic Places.